naturalis/openstack-workshop/02-storage.md

 We can connect to google drive through **rclone**.
 * Go to https://drive.google.com
-* Wait for 'Team Drive' or 'Drivea van mijn team' to arive
+* Wait for 'Team Drive' or 'Drives van mijn team' to arive
 * Click on it and hit **+**
 * Give it a name